 Proposed CMS Minimum Staffing Mandate - On September 1, 2023, CMS issued its proposed rule that would establish minimum staffing standards for long-term care facilities.
-As a proposed rule, the comment period for this regulation is open for 60 days from the date of this proposed rule's publication.
-This proposed rule contains three primary staffing proposals: 1) minimum staffing standards of 0.55 hours per resident per day (HPRD) for registered nurses (RNs) and 2.45 HPRD for nurse aids (NAs); 2) a requirement to have a RN on-site 24 hours per day, seven days per week; and 3) requirements for enhanced facility assessments.
+This proposed rule contains three primary staffing proposals: 1) minimum staffing standards of 0.55 hours per resident per day (HPRD) for registered nurses (RNs) and 2.45 HPRD for certified nurse aids (CNAs); 2) a requirement to have a RN on-site 24 hours per day, seven days per week; and 3) requirements for enhanced facility assessments.
 The proposed rule features a staggered implementation of these requirements, including a possible hardship exemption for select facilities.
 As this is a proposed rule, CMS has requested and received stakeholder feedback on all components of this regulation so that these comments may be considered prior to CMS's publication of a final rule.
-Additionally, the proposed rule would increase the reporting and transparency of Medicaid payments made to a facility for its direct care, including state-level reporting requirements and provisions for states and CMS to make public information about payments made to long-term care facilities.
+Additionally, the proposed rule would increase the reporting and transparency of Medicaid payments made to a facility for its direct care, including state-level reporting requirements and provisions for states and CMS to make information about payments made to long-term care facilities public.

 Facility self-assessments would also be enhanced under this proposed rule.
-CMS proposes that the facility self-assessment be updated on the issue of staffing to contain or clarify: 1) that facilities must use evidence-based methods when planning for resident care, including accommodation of behavioral health needs; 2) requiring facilities to use the self-assessment to assess the specific needs of each resident, with adjustments made for changes in the resident population; 3) requiring that facilities include the input of staff, including leadership, management, nurse staff and other direct care providers who render other services to residents; 4) requiring that the staffing plan maximize recruitment and retention of staff in a manner consistent with the President's April 2023 Executive Order on increasing access to high-quality care and supporting caregivers.
+CMS proposes that the facility selfassessment be updated regarding staffing to contain or clarify: 1) that facilities must use evidence-based methods when planning for resident care, including accommodation of behavioral health needs; 2) requiring facilities to use the selfassessment to assess the specific needs of each resident, with adjustments made for changes in the resident population; 3) requiring that facilities include the input of staff, including leadership, management, nurse staff and other direct care providers who render other services to residents; 4) requiring that the staffing plan maximize recruitment and retention of staff in a manner consistent with the President's April 2023 Executive Order on increasing access to high-quality care and supporting caregivers.

 A hardship exemption for CMS's proposed minimum staffing standards is also set forth in the proposed rule.
 Long-term care facilities could qualify for a temporary hardship exemption from new minimum staffing ratios upon meeting specific criteria that demonstrate: 1) workforce unavailability based on an absence of providers relative to individuals in the age group of recipients within a specific geographic location; 2) a facility's good faith efforts to hire and retain staff through a recruitment and retention plan; and 3) a financial commitment to staffing by documenting the total annual amount spent on direct care staff.
 A survey would be required to assess the residents' health and safety before CMS would consider granting such a hardship exemption.
 Any facility that received a hardship exemption from the minimum staffing requirement would have this exemption noted on the Care Compare website rating skilled nursing facilities.
-Further, facilities would not be eligible to receive an exemption if they: 1) failed to submit their data to the payroll-based journal system; 2) have been identified as a special focus facility; or 3) have been identified at any time within the preceding 12 months as having insufficient staffing that was either at a widespread or pattern level with resulting actual harm to residents, or receiving an immediate jeopardy citation regarding insufficient staffing.
+Further, facilities would not be eligible to receive an exemption if they: 1) failed to submit their data to the payroll-based journal system; 2) have been identified as a special focus facility; or 3) have been identified at any time within the preceding 12 months as having insufficient staffing that was either widespread or a pattern, with resulting actual harm to residents, or receiving an immediate jeopardy citation regarding insufficient staffing.
 Even after receiving an exemption, a facility would still be required to maintain sufficient staff around-the-clock to provide care and monitor resident health.